 Each morning class registers are completed by the teachers using SIMS and are saved before classes go to assembly.
-By 9.15am all registers are printed by the Office Manager held in the office in case of a fire.
-In the case of a fire, a member of the office staff takes the registers outside and stands centrally in the playground so registers can be collected after a head count if necessary.
+By 9.15am all registers are printed by the office staff where they are held in case of a fire.
+In the case of a fire, a member of the office staff takes the registers outside and stands centrally in the playground so registers can be collected, after a head count, if necessary.
 Throughout the day, any amendments to the register are made to the paper copy so that these are, up to date at all times in case of a fire.